More immigrants face deportation: What due process are they owed?

 Immigration lawyers generally see it as an exception, created by Congress, to immigrants’ typical access to due process.
 That’s because expedited removal allows for an immigrant to be deported without access to an immigration judge, unless they speak up about wanting to seek asylum.

 This rapid deportation option became part of U.S. immigration law in 1996 under President Bill Clinton.
 The provision, since its start, has allowed for the expedited removal of immigrants in the U.S. within two years of their arrival.
-In practice, however, it’s typically been enforced along the borders, including for unauthorized immigrants apprehended within two weeks of their arrival.
+In practice, however, it has typically been enforced along the borders, including for unauthorized immigrants apprehended within two weeks of their arrival.

 Mr. Trump has signaled an expansion of enforcement.
 A notice published Jan.
-24 to the Federal Register by the Department of Homeland Security says it is restoring “the scope of expedited removal to the fullest extent authorized by Congress” as a way to “enhance national security and public safety.”
+24 in the Federal Register by the Department of Homeland Security says it is restoring “the scope of expedited removal to the fullest extent authorized by Congress” as a way to “enhance national security and public safety.”

-So far, it’s unclear if there has been an increase in authorities using expedited removal, in part because the government hasn’t published monthly enforcement statistics since inauguration.
+So far, it’s unclear if there has been an increase in authorities using expedited removal, in part because the government hasn’t published monthly enforcement statistics since the inauguration.

 Yet as the Trump administration revokes legal protections for hundreds of thousands of immigrants previously granted temporary permission to live and work in the U.S., lawyers say those people could be exposed to expedited removal.
 And that could mean no immigration court hearing.

 “It’s not intended as the general method of removal of people in the United States,” says Deep Gulasekaram, immigration and constitutional law professor at the University of Colorado Boulder.
-But “the more you expand it, the more it becomes the default regime.”
+But “The more you expand it, the more it becomes the default regime.”